sharathbasani/NewsLetterService/README.md

 - User registration and login
 - JWT authentication (Bearer tokens)
 - CRUD operations for Topics, Subscribers, Subscriptions, and Content
-- Send ad-hoc emails via `/api/email/send`
+- Send ad-hoc emails via `/api/email/send` (ad-hoc sends are synchronous)
-- Scheduler that runs every minute and sends scheduled content to subscribers of a topic
+- Scheduler that runs every minute and sends scheduled content to subscribers of a topic (scheduled sends are dispatched asynchronously)
 - Validation and centralized exception handling with structured JSON error responses

 ## Technology stack